c3lingo/cccamp23-transcripts/README.md

 - .txt (plain text)

 If you edit text, ideally try to change all three files.
-If that's not possible, please focus on the .txt file first.
+If that's not possible, please focus on the WebVTT files first, as these are easiest to convert into the other formats.